-1.3 DOCUMENTING FACILITY ACTIVITIES AND ENERGY USES
+1.3 DOCUMENTING FACILITY ACTIVITIES/NETWORK SCOPE AND ENERGY USES

-Part of the documentation required in the protocols is to provide a summary of the facility's activities and energy uses, including a description of the processes undertaken within the facility.
+For industrial projects, part of the documentation required in the protocols is to provide a summary of the facility's activities and energy uses, including a description of the processes undertaken within the facility.
 The table below can be used as a generic pro-forma with which to provide such a summary.
 Comments can be provided against each of the rows as appropriate.

-Category Sub-category Detail Geography Location of facility (city/region, country) Facility type Sector Contextual data Production Product(s) Dracass description / flau Brief description of processing stages, from raw Process description / now materials 'in' to finished product(s) 'out' Describe the energy use within process Process energy use Process energy elements i.e. direct fuel or electricity for heating Process heating Brief description including how utility is Dragon gooling generated, number approximate size and type Process cooling - of generator, any other key criteria you can Compressed air mention Utility energy use Distributed electricity Brief description, if applicable generation Brief description of other noteworthy systems, Other utility energy use if applicable Space heating Brief description including how utility is Building services generated, number approximate size and type energy use Space cooling of generator, any other key criteria you can 0, Ventilation mention
+Category Sub-category Detail Geography Location of facility (city/region, country) Facility type Sector Contextual data Production Product(s) Process description / flow Brief description of processing stages, from raw materials 'in' to finished product(s) 'out' Describe the energy use within process Process energy use Process energy elements i.e. direct fuel or electricity for heating Process heating Brief description including how utility is Process cooling "generated, number approximate size and type of generator, any other key criteria you can mention ruela.
+Compressed air Utility energy use Distributed electricity Brief description, if applicable generation Other utility energy use Brief description of other noteworthy systems, if applicable Space heating Brief description including how utility is Building services "generated, number approximate size and type energy use Space cooling of generator, any other key criteria you can Ventilation mention